DHLab-TSENG/lab/README.md

 If LOINC is not the default terminology, users are recommended to map local lab item with LOINC by providing mapping table.

+First, user shall prepare a mapping table with local codes and LOINC codes.

 ``` r
 head(mapSample)